GetDKAN/dkan/docs/admin/adding_new_content.md

 Use this menu to add information about:

 URL path settings.
-By default, the Generate automatic URL alias option is selected because Granicus Open Data is designed to provide the most intuitive and SEO-optimized URL path.
+By default, the Generate automatic URL alias option is selected because DKAN is designed to provide the most intuitive and SEO-optimized URL path.
 To create your own path, simply uncheck the box and type in your own alias.
 As a reminder, the URL path is how site visitors access and find your content.
 You want to use terms that are likely to be searched by a general site visitor.
 Revision information.
 This information is important for content that has been added and then edited.
-By checking the Create new revision checkbox, Granicus Open Data will create a revision of the content.
+By checking the Create new revision checkbox, DKAN will create a revision of the content.
 You can think of this like a new version where the changes are tracked and recorded.
 Revisions can be incredibly helpful if a change is made and published and later you want revert to an old revision.
 Include notes about the changes in the Revision log message text box to give other users context for changes made to the content.
 Authoring information.
-In Granicus Open Data, content must be assigned to an author and given an authoring date so that it can be managed later even if the author is the Anonymous user.
-An author must be a user on your Granicus Open Data site, and this is helpful in knowing which users have added what content.
-By default, Granicus Open Data assigns the author to the user who is logged in when the content is added.
+In DKAN, content must be assigned to an author and given an authoring date so that it can be managed later even if the author is the Anonymous user.
+An author must be a user on your DKAN site, and this is helpful in knowing which users have added what content.
+By default, DKAN assigns the author to the user who is logged in when the content is added.
 Though the author and publishing date is mostly only important for content management behind the scenes, there are some cases when you might want to change the author information on a piece of content.
 To change the author you can begin typing a user and the field will autocomplete.
 Leave the field blank to assign the author to Anonymous.
 You can change the Authored on information by simply typing a new date into the field.
-If you leave the field blank, Granicus Open Data will use the date and time of when the content was originally saved.
+If you leave the field blank, DKAN will use the date and time of when the content was originally saved.
 Publishing options.
 As a Site Manager you can publish and unpublish content.
-Published content is saved and visible on your Granicus Open Data site.
-Unpublished content is saved, but it is not visible on your Granicus Open Data site.
+Published content is saved and visible on your DKAN site.
+Unpublished content is saved, but it is not visible on your DKAN site.
 As a Site Manager you can publish and unpublish directly from the piece of content.
 When adding new content, the status will automatically default to published.
-By unchecking the Published checkbox, you can save the work without publishing it to your live Granicus Open Data site.
-If the content already exists and appears on your Granicus Open Data site, you can unpublish the content by unchecking the box and it will no longer be visible or searchable to general site visitors.
+By unchecking the Published checkbox, you can save the work without publishing it to your live DKAN site.
+If the content already exists and appears on your DKAN site, you can unpublish the content by unchecking the box and it will no longer be visible or searchable to general site visitors.
 Groups.
 When creating a Dataset, you'll have an additional submenu item to consider.
 The Groups menu item is unique to Datasets because it's the only content that can be added to a Group.
 Resources cannot be added themselves to a Group, they must be in a Dataset.
 When adding a Dataset to a Group, users can add a Dataset to as many Groups as there are on the site.
 Your groups are Groups that the user authoring the content belongs to, and Other groups are all the Groups of which a user is not a member.
 All users must belong to at least one Group to have the Groups menu item available to them.
 When a Dataset is added to a Group, it will be included on the Group's home page and may be edited by the Administrator members of a Group.
 As a best practice, users should only add Datasets to Groups that they are a member.
 Certain users won't be able to access their own content if they assign it to a Group that they do not belong to.